tallyforms/n8n-nodes-tallyforms/README.md

 2. Create the Tally Trigger
 3. Create a credential for the Tally Trigger using your API key
 4. Select the form for which you want to trigger workflows on submission

+## Developers

+For instructions on testing this node on a local n8n instance for development purposes, see https://docs.n8n.io/integrations/creating-nodes/test/run-node-locally/